-C951 Introduction to Artificial Intelligence Introduction to Artificial Intelligence explores the foundations build processes and processes of artificial intelligence. - intelligence (Al), machine learning, and robotics.
-The course prepares students to analyze relationships, build agents, and create models relevant to Al problems.
+C951 Introduction to Artificial Intelligence Introduction to Artificial Intelligence explores the foundational principles and practices of artificial intelligence (AI), machine learning, and robotics.
+The course prepares students to analyze relationships, build agents, and create models relevant to AI - problems.
 The prerequisites for this course are Introduction to Probability and Statistics as well as Data Structures and Algorithms II.

-C952 Computer Architecture Computer Architecture introduces students to concepts and characteristics of organization and architecture applied. - C952 Computer Architecture Computer Architecture introduces students to concepts and characteristics of organization and architecture applied to modern computer systems including performance, processor, memory, input/output, and multiprocessors to optimize system design, performance, and efficiency. - C954 Information Technology Management IT Management introduces the key topics and skills needed to lead next-generation technology organizations.
+C952 Computer Architecture Computer Architecture introduces students to concepts and characteristics of organization and architecture applied to medorn computer system including performance, processor, memory, input/output, and multiprocessors to entirize system design, performance. - C952 Computer Architecture Computer Architecture introduces students to concepts and characteristics of organization and architecture applied to modern computer systems including performance, processor, memory, input/output, and multiprocessors to optimize system design, performance, and efficiency. - C954 Information Technology Management - IT Management introduces the key topics and skills needed to lead next-generation technology organizations.
 This course explores how common applications and innovation drive value and business needs.
 Ethical and regulatory compliance issues are discussed, including current practices for risk management, disaster recovery, and cybersecurity.
 Students will also analyze the key leadership skills and traits necessary to lead responsive, competitive, and innovative organizations.
 This course has no prerequisites. - C955 Applied Probability and Statistics Applied Probability and Statistics is designed to help students develop competence in the fundamental concepts of basic statistics including: introductory algebra and graphing; descriptive statistics; regression and correlation; and probability.
 Statistical data and probability are often used in everyday life, science, business, information technology, and educational settings to make informed decisions about the validity of studies and the effect of data on decisions.
 This course discusses what constitutes sound research design and how to appropriately model phenomena using statistical data.
 Additionally, the content covers simple probability calculations, based on events that occur in the business and IT industries.
 No prerequisites are required for this course.